Grrham/MySQL-Syntax-Guide/MySQL-Syntax-Guide.md

 ```

 ### How to SELECT with the WHERE Clause using a range
+You can use the `BETWEEN` keyword to select rows within a specified range.

 ```bash
 SELECT * FROM table_name WHERE column BETWEEN value1 AND value2;